pkalivas/radiate/docs/source/gp/op.md

         inputs[0] * inputs[0]
     }

-    // Supply a name, arity (number of inputs - 1 in this case), and function to create the Op let square_op = Op::new("Square", Arity::Exact(1), my_square_op);
+    // Supply a name, arity (number of inputs), and function to create the Op.
+    // Square takes a single input, so its arity is Exact(1). let square_op = Op::new("Square", Arity::Exact(1), my_square_op);
     ```

     Now you have a new `square_op` which is completely compatible with the rest of the Radiate GP system and can be plugged in anywhere a regular `Op` can be used!
-For more information on creating ops, checkout the [API docs](https://docs.rs/radiate-gp/1.2.22/radiate_gp/ops/operation/enum.Op.html) to see how the rest are created - its not too crazy.
+For more information on creating ops, check out the [API docs](https://docs.rs/radiate-gp/latest/radiate_gp/ops/operation/enum.Op.html) to see how the rest are created - it's not too crazy.

 ### Alters